-With social distancing and #StayAtHome trending, more people are using more of their home Internet connection for work, education, and entertainment.
+Due to COVID-19, more people are using their home Internet connection for work, education, and entertainment more than ever before.
 This increase in traffic has placed an increased strain on networks worldwide.
-It is possible that some people might experience a slowed experience or lag during peak Internet hours.
 MBC has compiled some industry best practices that customers can use to can proactively manage their Internet experience.

 TOP 5 TIPS